 Mark Millar

-Mark Millar MBE is a Scottish comic book writer born on 24 December 1969.
-He gained prominence with his work on the superhero series The Authority, published by DC Comics' Wildstorm imprint.
-Millar has a significant body of work with Marvel Comics, including notable runs on The Ultimates, X-Men, Fantastic Four, and Avengers.
-His series The Ultimates was named "the comic book of the decade" by Time magazine and served as a major inspiration for the 2012 film The Avengers.
-Millar also wrote the Civil War miniseries, which was the backbone for the Marvel Cinematic Universe film Captain America: Civil War.
-Another one of his storylines, Old Man Logan, inspired the film Logan.
+Mark Millar is a Scottish comic book writer who first gained fame with his run on the superhero series The Authority, published by DC Comics' Wildstorm imprint.
+He has written extensively for Marvel Comics, including notable runs on The Ultimates, described as "the comic book of the decade" by Time magazine and a significant inspiration for the 2012 film The Avengers.
+Millar's work includes X-Men, Fantastic Four, and Avengers for Marvel's Ultimate imprint, as well as Marvel Knights Spider-Man and Wolverine.

 Are you sure you want to delete this?